stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 ### Exercises part 2

-1. Convert `inSchema` to a decidable covering function, by changing its return type to `Dec (c ** InSchema n ss c)`.
+1. Convert `inSchema` to a decidable conversion function, by changing its return type to `Dec (c ** InSchema n ss c)`.

 2. Declare and implement a function for modifying a field